 9. The Cabaret

 This place is pretty much exactly what its name claims.
-Picture draping chandeliers, enclosed booths, and a small stage with a lone piano and a vocalist.
+Picture draping chandeliers, cocktail tables, and a small stage with a lone piano and a vocalist.
 In this dimly-lit room, not a single seat in the house is more than five rows from the stage.
 The intimate atmosphere of a cabaret show allows for visiting Broadway stars to really interact with the audience and improvise how they please.
 For serious music fans who appreciate the beauty of musical theatre and jazz standards, there’s really nowhere else you can get this kind of experience.
 Plus, you can get craft cocktails and dinner brought to your table during the show.
 When you feel like getting dressed up and pretending you’re in Old Hollywood, The Cabaret is sure to please.

 Are you interested in being a performer yourself?
 Along with their traditional programming, they also offer master classes and speaker series for aspiring young artists.
 Check out some of these here: https://www.thecabaret.org/education/